PaladeumBlockchain/Paladeum/doc/atomicswaps.md

 ## The Problem

 _Andy has some apples.
 Barb has some bananas.
 Andy agrees to give Barb two apples in exchange for one banana.
-In order to make sure both parties hold up their end of the deal they need to create a single transaction that sends assets both directions._
+In order to make sure both parties hold up their end of the deal they need to create a single transaction that sends tokens both directions._

 ## The Inputs